PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 Sure.

 ### Audrey Tang:
-..when times come for a kind of all-out defense.
+...when times come for a kind of all-out defense.

 So I think this is not just about the Ministry of National Defense, but also about equipping our citizens.